 - Straight or curved seams

-- Sewing elastic in cuffs and waists of pants or skirts
+- Elastic in cuffs and waists of pants or skirts

 - The easiest stitch is to learn how to sew are the straight